 - Reassessment of information originally provided by the company

-- Revision of indicator framework and/or research protocols since the previous assessment
+- Correction of indicator framework and/or research protocols since the previous assessment

 To track trends and score changes between assessments in more detail, visit the SPOTT Dashboard.